Correlation Between DHCNI and Diversified Healthcare

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in DHCNI are ranked lower than 1 (%) of all global equities and portfolios over the last 90 days.
+Over the last 90 days DHCNI has generated negative risk-adjusted returns adding no value to investors with long positions.
 Despite fairly strong basic indicators, DHCNI is not utilizing all of its potentials.
 The latest stock price confusion, may contribute to short-horizon losses for the traders.

 Diversified Healthcare